bhavaniravi/portfolio/data/blogs/airflow-introduction.md

 #### Cons

-1. Celery needs RabbitMQ/Redis to for queuing the task, which is reinventing the wheel of what AirflowAirflow already supports.
+1. Celery needs RabbitMQ/Redis to for queuing the task, which is reinventing the wheel of what Airflow already supports.
 2. The above dependency also makes the setup complex.

 ### KubernetesExecutor